 Construction could occur in the wet or the dry.
 If the contractor decides to perform construction in the dry, some localized dewatering would be required.
 Dewatering of pond bottom would be accomplished by evaporating the pond beds to provide access to excavate pilot channels.
 Limited, local dewatering using portable, generator-powered pumps would likely take place during the installation of water control structures.
-Pumped water would be discharged per the 2007 EIS/R and the 2016 SBSP Phase 2 Final EIS/R Mitigation Measure 3.4-5a.
+Pumped water would be discharged per the 2007 SBSP Program FEIS/R and 2016 SBSP Phase 2 FEIS/R Mitigation Measure 3.4-5a.

-Demolition of Existing Water Control Structures
+2.9.4.4 Demolition of Existing Water Control Structures